-Simon Dobson is Professor of Computer Science in the School of Computer Science and Director of the Institute for Data-Intensive Research at the University of St Andrews.
-His research interests centre around the design, analysis, and construction of complex adaptive systems, especially those driven by real-world sensing.
-His research has generated over 150 internationally peer-reviewed publications, driven by leadership roles in research grants worth over EUR30M.
+Simon Dobson is Professor of Computer Science in the School of Computer Science at the University of St Andrews.
+He works on complex and sensor systems, especially on sensor analytics and the modelling of complex processes.
+His research has generated over 150 internationally peer-reviewed publications, driven by leadership roles in research grants worth over EUR30M — most recently as part of a £5M EPSRC-funded programme grant in the Science of Sensor Systems Software.
 He has served, amongst other activities, as programme and general chairs for the IEEE International Conference on Autonomic Computing; as an associate editor of ACM Transactions on Autonomous and Adaptive Systems; as a member of UKCRC, the expert committee on UK computing research; as the chair of the BCS Distinguished Dissertations PhD award panel; and on the programme committees of a wide range of leading international conferences and specialised workshops.
 He was a director and vice-president of the European Research Consortium for Informatics and Mathematics from 2006 — 2009, and has served on a number of national and EU committees and strategic initiatives.

 Simon has previously worked at the UK STFC‘s Rutherford Appleton Laboratory; at Trinity College Dublin and UCD Dublin in Ireland; and was also the founder and CEO of Aurium, a research-led Dublin-based start-up company.
 He holds a BSc from the University of Newcastle upon Tyne and DPhil from the University of York, both in computer science, is a Chartered Fellow of the British Computer Society, a Chartered Engineer and Senior Member of the IEEE and ACM.